mmmjam/mmmjam.github.io/workshops.md

 ## Google Slides

-This sub-section will be updated soon.
+This subsection will be updated soon.

 ## Handouts

+This subsection will be updated soon.

+## YouTube

-This sub-section will be updated soon.
+This subsection will be updated soon.
+In the meantime, check out our YouTube channel [here](https://www.youtube.com/channel/UC3ge6-bfAyjfRiXGL7no1vw).